chaozhang2000/CGRA-Mapper/workbench/README.md

 └── scripts
     ├── compile.sh
     ├── dot.sh
+    ├── gdb.sh
     └── run.sh
 ```

+## Quick Start
-Put kernels in ./kernels
+1. Put kernels in ./kernels
-Put param.json in ./
+2. Put param.json in ./
-The kernel you want to process is specified by the parameter NAME,the default value is kernel,the NAME.cpp will be processed by the mapper.
-The result of compiling and mapping is output to ./build/NAME
+3. Run make NAME=kernels\_name map to build the mapper,compile the kernels\_name.cpp and do mapping
+4. You can also run make NAME=kernels\_name gdb to build the mapper with debug infomation,compile the kernels\name.cpp and debug with gdb, the gdb script can be modify in ./script/gdb.sh
+5. You can see all output in ./build/kernels\_name

+## Make
 ```
 make NAME=kernels_name map	#build mapper,compile kernel_name.cpp and do map
-make mapper	#build mapper
-make NAME=kernels_name kernel # comile kernel_name.cpp
-make clean NAME=kernels_name # rm .build/kernel_name
-make cleanmapper #rm the mapper's build dir make cleanall # rm both mapper's and kernel's build dir
+make NAME=kernels_name gdb	#build mapper with debug information,compile kernel_name.cpp and run through gdb make mapper	#build mapper make mappergdb #build mapper with debug information make NAME=kernels_name kernel # comile kernel_name.cpp make clean NAME=kernels_name # rm .build/kernel_name make cleanmapper #rm the mapper's build dir (../build) make cleanall # rm both mapper's and kernel's build dir
 ```